Crio-Bytes/IBD-2022-Master-Repository/PROMISES IN JAVASCRIPT/README.md

 <details>
 <summary>Click here to see the answer</summary>
 <b>resolve</b>
-Reason: resolve is a callback function which we pass as argument to Promise constructior.
+Reason: resolve is a callback function that we pass as an argument to the Promise constructor.
 </details>

 2. What is the initial state of a Promise?